Installation

 Pages created:

-Eventonomy creates two WordPress pages:
+Eventonomy creates three WordPress pages:

 Database tables created: